Lectem/BadAccessGuards/README.md

 # BadAccessGuards

-This library makes it possible to detect most race conditions involving (but not only) containers through their instrumentation, at a minimal runtime cost.
+This C++ library makes it possible to detect most race conditions involving (but not only) containers through their instrumentation, at a minimal runtime cost.

 Finding race conditions and bad access patterns usually involves sanitizers or special programs such as Valgrind.
 Those are however seldom run because they can have a heavy runtime performance cost.